Component 2: Lifelong Learning/Continuing Medical Education

 In addition to the requirements above, subspecialty diplomates must:

 - Earn at least 25% of their required CME credits in their subspecialty area, either Emergency Medical Services or Medical Toxicology.
 For the 2016-2018 AOA CME cycle, this means subspecialty diplomates must earn at least 13 credits in their subspecialty area.
-For the 2019-2021 AOA CME Cycle, diplomates will need to earn at least 15 credits in their subspecialty area.
 Please note, subspecialty credit will also count toward the overall specialty requirement.